 The organization, which works with companies in both countries to identify strategic partners, said the nine joint projects, which are reviewed by evaluators tapped by the Israel Innovation Authority and the US National Institute of Standards and Technology (NIST), are as follows:

-– Israeli environmental startup AgRobics will partner and the California-based agtech company Bennett & Bennett to develop an innovative anaerobic wastewater treatment for food processing plants.
+– Israeli environmental startup AgRobics will partner with the California-based agtech company Bennett & Bennett to develop an innovative anaerobic wastewater treatment for food processing plants.

 – Tel Aviv-based Deep Learning startup Axon Vision and Miami mobile medical device company DermaSensor will develop a medical household device for skin cancer evaluation powered by artificial intelligence.